MinecraftSources/Minestack-v1.0-Old/README.md

 MN2-Docker
 ==========

-Multi-Node Minecraft Network using Docker
+Multi-Node Minecraft Network using CoreOS and Docker